attearturo/TestServerProdoc/README.md

 * `server.js` is the JavaScript entry point.
 * `api.js` is the route entries;

-Then, you will need install the Node modules from npm like this:

-### `$ npm intall`

 You can delete or rename the other files.

-You may create subdirectories inside `src`.
+But, you may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by Webpack.<br>
 You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.

 You can, however, create more top-level directories.<br>